glow

 The flow of questions we asked during our user interviews.

-One finding from our research synthesis was that interaction - both amongst audience members and between the audience and the performer - was a common value in our participants and a big area of apprehension when considering livestreamed performances.
-A particularly interesting point was that the lack of energy required to attend virtual performances - several people mentioned that they would put it on in the background while doing other things - was construed as both a plus and minus.
-While it allows for more flexibility and spontaneity, it also contributed to a lack of atmosphere and excitement for the performance.
-We knew that this duality needed to be addressed - how can we make users feel more invested and excited for the livestream without compromising on the convenience?
+One finding from our research synthesis was that interaction--both amongst audience members and between the audience and the performer--was a common value in our participants and a big area of apprehension when considering livestreamed performances.
+Another finding was that while virtual concerts require much less effort to attend, that contributed to a lack of atmosphere and excitement for the performance.
+We started asking ourselves, how can we make users feel more invested and build up anticipation for the livestream without compromising on the convenience?

 Some common themes we gathered from our interviews.